MasteryEducation/SecuritiesExamsMastery.ca/content/csc/20/3/index.md

 - [ ] No performance fee can be charged if a fund experiences any losses during the year.
 - [ ] High-water marks only apply when the hurdle rate is below 0%.

-> **Explanation:** A high-water mark ensures that if a fund’s NAV declines, it must recover those losses and exceed the prior NAV peak before charging subsequent performance fees.
+> **Explanation:**( A high-water mark ensures that if a fund’s NAV declines, it must recover those losses and exceed the prior NAV peak before charging subsequent performance fees.)

----

 ### A Canadian alternative mutual fund intended for broad retail distribution is most likely required to provide which of the following?